ed6095-web/Guidewire-DEVTrails-2026/README.md

 # Vision

-KavachSathi transforms insurance into a **real-time, data-driven protection system**.
+KavachSathi transforms insurance into a real-time, data-driven protection system.

 From claim-based insurance to trigger-based protection.